microsoft/Build26-LAB510-take-llms-from-prototype-to-production-on-aks/docs/README.md

 bun run dev
 ```

+> [!WARNING]
+> The `bun run dev` command occupies this terminal.
+In VS Code, open a **new terminal tab** (click the **+** button in the terminal panel) for all remaining CLI commands in this workshop.

 This launches both the frontend dashboard and the backend API.
-Open `http://localhost:5173` in your browser.
-You should see the AI Runway home page - keep this tab open throughout the workshop.
+The backend API runs on port 3000 and the frontend UI runs on port 5173.
+Open http://localhost:5173 in your browser.
+You should see the AI Runway home page

-> [!NOTE]
+> [!WARNING]
+> Keep this tab open throughout the workshop.

-> AI Runway also offers a [Headlamp plugin](https://github.com/kaito-project/airunway/tree/main/plugins/headlamp) for teams already using Headlamp as their Kubernetes dashboard.
+AI Runway also offers a [Headlamp plugin](https://github.com/kaito-project/airunway/tree/main/plugins/headlamp) for teams already using Headlamp as their Kubernetes dashboard.
 In this workshop, we'll use the React dashboard.

 ### Explore the Dashboard

 The dashboard has three main pages accessible from the left sidebar: **Models**, **Deployments**, and **Settings**.

-Take a few minutes to click through each one.
+Let's take a few minutes to click through each one.

 #### Model Catalog

-Browse curated models or search Hugging Face hub.

 This is the landing page.
 It shows a curated catalog of models organized by engine compatibility (vLLM, SGLang, TensorRT-LLM, Llama.cpp).
-You can filter by engine type using the tabs at the top, or switch to the **HuggingFace Hub** tab to search for any public model.
+You can filter by engine type using the tabs at the top, or switch to the **Hugging Face Hub** tab to search for any public model.

 ![Model catalog page showing curated models with engine tags and Deploy buttons](instructions342912/7gkuzguq.png)

-Each model card shows the model size, GPU memory requirements, supported engines, and a **Deploy →** button you'll use in the next module.
+Each model card shows the model size, GPU memory requirements, supported engines, model fit for curated models, and a **Deploy →** button you'll use in the next module.

 #### Deployments

-Manage your model deployments.

 Click **Deployments** in the sidebar.
 This page shows all active **ModelDeployment** resources in your cluster with their current status, provider, engine, and replica counts.
 It should be empty - you'll see it populate when you deploy your first model in Module 3.